sahej-dev/Genetic-Algorithms/To be or not to be/Readme.md

 # Project: To be or not to be

 This project evolves a line of text from randomly generated strings, using a classic genetic algorithm, modeled as a simplistic version of genetic evolution in the real world.
+The code(.h files) is well documented.

 ### DNA Class:
 Contains the base DNA of text object.